wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 - https://github.com/wadewegner/salesforce-cli-zsh-completion
 - https://github.com/wadewegner/salesforce-cli-bash-completion

 Claire Bianchi and Thomas Dvornik are my heroes and their continued focus on the CLI is incredible.
 What’s great is the team now builds not only the SFDX CLI, but also the Heroku CLI and OCLIF.
 I’d be remiss, though, if I didn’t call-out the original PM for the CLI, and that’s John Vogt.
-Back in the day, the core function of the CLI was to move metadata in and out of an org, facilitating all the "magic" performed by Salesforce DX.
+Back in the day, the core function of the CLI was to move metadata in and out of an org, facilitating all the “magic” performed by Salesforce DX.
 We’d never have done it without John.

 ### Salesforce Extensions for Visual Studio Code